ScottyMacCVC/surfs_up/README.md

 ### ![Fig1 June Temps](https://github.com/ScottyMacCVC/surfs_up/blob/main/June%20Temps.JPG)
 ---
 ### December Summary Statistics
- -  December will need to correlate the temperature to the demand for ice cream.
+ -  December statistics will need to correlate the temperature to the demand for ice cream.
 Our target temperature set was 70 degrees & similar to the temperatures of June.
 You will find the mean temperature for December above the 70 degree mark and reaching upwards to 83.
 The minimum is 56, but it's reasonable to believe more storms & weather pattern occurred on the Northern Hemisphere during the month of December.
 The vast majority of the other data is similar to June.
 If June is a reasonable month for ice cream, December should be too.
 ### ![Fig1 December Temps](https://github.com/ScottyMacCVC/surfs_up/blob/main/December%20Temps.JPG)
 ---

 ## Summary of June & December Temperature Statistics
   - The two data sets for June & December had many similarities.
 Similar in this case is a good thing because many people think of June as a good month for ice cream.
 We found the weather in December to be right in a good range for a scoop.
 While we talk about range, the std deviations were similar and even the overall counts had similar numbers.
-It's good to compare data with similar traits because we will find it easier to compare items apples to apples.
+It's good to compare data with similar traits because we will find it easier to compare apples to apples.

 ---
 ### Two Additional Queries for Weather in June & December
 - **1** The humidity is a major factor in tropical climates.
-Temperatures can be low with high humidity and create a hotter enviornment, more primed for an ice cream business.
+Temperatures can be low with high humidity and create a warmer enviornment, more primed for an ice cream business.
 We should measure this trait.

 - **2** The wind can play a factor in ice cream as well.
 No one wants to see sand blown into their ice cream cone.
 We should measure the windiness of an area to avoid opening our business in higher than typical wind areas.